Including other UModel projects

 To include a UModel project as a subproject of another UModel project, select the menu command Project | Include Subproject.
 As illustrated below, several .ump subprojects (language profiles required for code engineering) are available on the Basic tab.
 In addition, several .ump subprojects containing C#, Java, and VB.NET types, organized by version, are available in tabs with the same name.

-In order for all types to be recognized correctly during code engineering, make sure to include both the language profile (for example, the C# profile) and the types project of the corresponding language version (for example, Microsoft .NET 4.7.1 for C# 7.0).
+In order for all types to be recognized correctly during code engineering, make sure to include both the language profile (for example, the C# profile) and the types project of the corresponding language version (for example, .NET 5 for C# 9.0).
 Otherwise, an "Unknown Externals" package will be created in the project which will include all unrecognized types.
 Note that, for C++, there are no "types" projects, only a C++ language profile exists.

 Include Subproject dialog box

 The tabs and UModel projects (.ump files) available on the "Include Subproject" dialog box are configurable.
 Namely, UModel reads this information from the following path relative to the "Program Files" folder on your operating system: \Altova\UModel2022\UModelInclude.
 Note that the project files available on the Basic tab exist directly under the UModelInclude folder, while projects in each of the Java, VB, and C# tabs exist as subfolders of the UModelInclude folder.

 •Select the menu option Project | Open Subproject Individually.
 The context menu displays the currently included subprojects.

 To create a custom tab on the "Include Subproject" dialog box:

 •Navigate to the \Altova\UModel2022\UModelInclude folder (relative to your "Program Files"), and create your custom folder in it, for example \UModelInclude\myfolder.
 The name you give to the folder determines the name of the tab on the "Include Subproject" dialog box.